nice-game-hints/zelda-breath-of-the-wild/shrines/oman_au_shrine/02-solving-the-trial.md

 You got a rune to your slate that looks like a.. magnet?

 # Hint 3
-Now, magnets work to metal, right?
+Now, magnets work with metal, right?

 # Hint 4
 There are two metallic doors on the floor.
 Activate the slate (LR) and point one of the doors and press (A).